 Cheap Translation can be Costly

 The fact of the matter is that if someone believes they have the ability to speak several languages this does not mean the person is qualified to translate in a professional, precise manner.
 Translation requires talent and professionals translators constantly aim for perfection.
-Translating words one by one does not usually result in a satisfactory translation as a good translation requires taking into account linguistic and cultural conventions of the language, culture and country in question.
+Translating words one by one does not usually result in a satisfactory translation as a good translation requires taking into account the linguistic and cultural conventions of the language, culture, and country in question.

 A second historically more important mistranslated incident was when the patron saint for translators St. Jerome translated the Old Testament from Hebrew to Latin.
 He misread the word “karan” as “keren.”
 This may seemingly be a small mistake and no doubt appeared to be to St. Jerome, but Moses ended up having “horns” over his head instead of the “radiance” he was supposed to have had.
-This sad mistake ended up with sculptures and even paintings of Moses depicting him with horns, which certainly did not portray him in a favourable light.
+This sad mistake ended up with sculptures and even paintings of Moses depicting him with horns, which certainly did not portray him in a favorable light.

 In France, the toothpaste company, Colgate, made an attempt to market a new brand of toothpaste which was named Cue.
 They had done so little research into this word that once out on the market the name was linked to a French porn magazine that also carried that name.

 These examples and thousands of others stress the importance of paying for a professional translation service that knows the language to be translated so well that costly mistakes will never be made.